-Global (Rx Only or Medical and Rx)
+Global Network Out-of-Pocket Maximum (Rx Only or Medical and Rx)

-There is a limit on the amount you pay out of your pocket toward covered expenses in any one calendar year for Network covered services and supplies and prescription drugs.
-Once your share of Network out-of-pocket expenses reaches the annual limit, this Plan begins paying 100 percent of the Claims for Network allowed amount for Network covered services and supplies and prescription drugs for the remainder of the calendar year for you.
+There is a limit on the amount you pay out of your pocket toward covered expenses in any one calendar year for in-Network care.
+Once your share of Network out-of-pocket expenses reaches the annual limit, this Plan begins paying 100% of the Claims for Network Covered Services and Supplies and prescription drugs for the remainder of the calendar year for you.

-If you have individual coverage, Health Plan begins paying all of your eligible expenses after you meet your individual out-of-pocket limit.
+If you have individual coverage, the Plan begins paying all of your eligible expenses after you meet your individual out-of-pocket limit.